Shinchō Kōki: Hoan-Shinchō-Ki

 Oze Hoan read the Shincho-kōki and was dissatisfied that it was accurate but not interesting enough.
 Therefore, he created a book that incorporated Confucian values and incorporated many adaptations, and sold it widely as a woodblock print.
 This version was the first to be produced by letterpress printing.
 The exact date of writing is unknown (it is said to have been around 1611, but some say it was between 1604 and 1622).
-This is the "Hoan-Shinchō-Ki(甫庵信長記)."
+This is the (甫庵信長記, Hoan-Shinchō-Ki).
 Although the content is based on Shincho-kōki, many adaptations have been added, making it less valuable as a material.

 Sōken Ki

 During the Edo period, Toyama Nobuharu(遠山信春) attempted to restore the Hoan-Shinchō-Ki to its correct content as much as possible, since it had been heavily embellished and was of very low quality.
-This resulted in the creation of the "Sōken Ki (総見記)".
+This resulted in the creation of the (総見記, Sōken Ki).
 It is said that it was created around 1685.The source material, Hoan-Shinchō-Ki, itself has many errors, and as time has passed since the original source material, Shincho-kōki, was created, there are many contents that cannot be confirmed.
 Reliability further deteriorated.
-It has several other names, and is sometimes called "Oda Gunki(織田軍記)" or "Oda Chiseiki(織田治世記)."
+It has several other names, and is sometimes called 織田軍記 (Oda Gunki) or 織田治世記 (Oda Chiseiki).